 As per the Provision the person shall not be released on bail if such offence is a cognizable offence and the person has been previously convicted of an offence punishable with death or imprisonment for life, or imprisonment for seven years or more, or if the person had been previously convicted on two or more occasions.

-Section 439 of Code of Criminal Procedure states the special power of High Court or Court of Session regarding bail.
+Section 439 of the Code of Criminal Procedure states the special power of the High Court or Court of Session regarding bail.

 It states that any person accused of an offence and in custody be released on bail, and if the offence is of the nature specified in subsection 3 of section 437, may impose any condition which it considers necessary for the purposes mentioned.

 Any condition imposed by a magistrate when releasing any person on bail be set aside or modified.

 Provided that the High Court or the Court of Session shall before granting bail to a person who is accused of an offence which is terrible exclusively by the Court of Session or which, though not so terrible, is punishable with imprisonment for life, give notice of the application for bail to the Public Prosecutor unless it is, for reasons to be recorded in writing, of opinion that it is not practicable to give such notice.

 IMPORTANT SERVICES BY THE BEST BAIL LAWYER IN DELHI: